Corner of Edith & Platt Streets

 The hospital recognises that when a patient is very ill, relatives and carers may wish to remain with them after hours when normal visiting hours have finished.

-Because the security of our patients, staff and visitors is important to us we have a procedure in place to record who is in the hospital after hours (8.30pm to 5am) when the hospital is locked.
-Should relatives and carers wish to stay then the arrangement needs to be formalised with the Nurse in Charge of the ward.
+For the security of our patients, staff and visitors it is important we have a procedure in place to record who is in the hospital after hours (8.30pm to 5am) when the hospital is locked.
+Should relatives and carers wish to stay the arrangement needs to be formalised with the Nurse in Charge of the ward.

 The Nurse in Charge of the ward will direct the relatives and carers to emergency reception to register and be issued with a numbered badge that is required to be worn at all times.
 The Hospice has similar arrangements in place and maintains a register for its guests.